Coming of Age in Karhide: Themes

 "Coming of Age" examines themes of growing into adulthood, as well as ideas of gender and sexuality.
-In deliberate contrast to The Left Hand of Darkness, Le Guin's previous work which was set on the same fictional planet, Le Guin uses feminine pronouns for all the Gethenians when they are not in kemmer, and uses male or female pronouns for individuals in kemmer, depending on what sex they take on.
+In deliberate contrast to The Left Hand of Darkness, Le Guin's previous work which was set on the same fictional planet, Le Guin uses feminine pronouns for all the Gethenians when they are not in kemmer, and uses male or female pronouns for individuals in kemmer, depending on what sex they become.
 She does the same in a later reprinting of "Winter's King", another short story set on Gethen, first written in 1969.
-In addition, first-person narration discusses the difficulty of telling a story about people without fixed male or female characteristics, in a language that only has gendered pronouns.
+In addition, first-person narration discusses the difficulty of telling a story about people without fixed male or female characteristics, in a language that only has sexed pronouns.

 "Coming of Age" examines Gethenian sexuality in greater detail than in Left Hand.
 In describing the story, Le Guin stated: It seemed high time we got all the way into a kemmerhouse.
 With a native guide, instead of a poor uptight Earth guy trying to figure out what's going on and being disturbed by it ...
 Left Hand gives the reader very little opportunity to experience being double-gendered [...]
 I wanted to explore it as a natural, universal experience, instead of a weird alien condition.
 Back in 1968, I and most readers needed Genly Ai's POV to mediate the strangeness.
 I don't think we do, now.
 She referred to the story as a sexual footnote to Left Hand.